anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

         > You can't change your choice after you create the server token.
 After that point, if you want to change how devices enroll, you'll need to create a new server token.

         > [!NOTE]
-        > The iOS Classroom app is a Shared iPad feature, but it's configuration isn't supported by Intune for Education.
-Other Shared iPad features are supported and are enabled after the MDM server token is set up. **Note from Laura: Are *all* other Shared iPad features enabled, except for iOS classroom app?
-Or just some (currently it says "other" which might be too ambiguou)?
-Where can they find out which features are enabled--or can we list them?**
+        > If you set up a device with Shared iPad, you'll get all of features that come with Shared iPad, except for the Classroom and Schoolwork apps.
+These apps aren't supported by Intune for Education.
+All other Shared iPad features will be available to you after you set up the MDM server token.

-    * If your school isn't using Managed Apple IDs, choose **Anyone can unlock these devices...** Devices can still be shared by students&ndash;they'll just be accessed directly, without need to sign in.
+    * If your school isn't using Managed Apple IDs, choose **Anyone can unlock these devices...** Devices can still be shared by students&ndash;they'll just be accessed directly, without the need to sign in.
 They might require a device passcode, if you set one.

 4. Select **Download** to download the required Intune public key.
 You'll need to upload this file in Apple School Manager to create your MDM server token.
 Save the file to your computer.
 5. Select **Go to my MDM Servers in Apple School Manager**.
 If prompted, sign in to Apple School Manager with your school's Apple ID, not your personal one.